loopandlearn/news/docs/index.md

 #### When on [Facebook](https://www.facebook.com/groups/LOOPandLEARN):

 Do you occasionally see a post and think, yeah... something similar happened to me; I think I’ll share that here and get help for my issue, too?
-However it’s much better to elevate what happened to you to your own post becuase:
+It’s much better to elevate what happened to you to your own post becuase:

 * similar outcomes may have different causes